 This course is open for applications.

-- Study full or part-time on this course, designed with input from the Institution of Engineering and Technology (IET) to equip you with the skills to succeed in your career.
+Study full or part-time on this course designed to equip you with the skills to succeed in your career.

 Why study electronic engineering?